djware/TrimUITools/README.md

 - **Bootlogo Updater**: Customize your startup experience by updating the boot image to a photo of your choice.

 <b>Add your image to the root of your SDCARD and rename it to logo.
 It has to be in .bmp format.
 Should look like logo.bmp</b>
-Might take a few trys
+Might take a few trys You can have the logo on either /mnt/SDCARD or /mnt/UDISK.

 📁 /mnt/SDCARD/